Find out more about hidden Japanese culture on your smartphone and learn their original meaning.

 On the other hand, affirmation is shown by forming a circle by using your thumb and index finger or your arms.

-Dogeza （土下座）is a very official way to apologise.
+Dogeza （土下座）is a very official way to apologize.

 The one asking for forgiveness is going down on his knees,